DarylD919/freespaace/README.md

 Order history - Completed

 User Profile - In progress
-adding buy and sell features - (/)
+adding buy and sell products -
+(
+    create product = In progress
+)

 Admin Section implement
-Views all products - In Progress
+Views all products - In Progress ADMIN ONLY
+Need to implement Edit/Delete funciton

-Views all users - incompelete
+Views all users - incompelete  ADMIN ONLY
-Views all Orders - incompelete
+Views all Orders - incompelete  ADMIN ONLY
-Dashboard - incompelete
+Dashboard - incompelete  ADMIN ONLY

 Design Change index.css